CYL-B/droits-communs/README.md

 To build "Droits communs", I used :
 * MERN stack technologies (Mongo, Express, React, NodeJs);
-* Material UI, a styling library based on styled-components.
+* Material UI, a styling library based on styled-components;
+* React-redux.

 Droits communs was published and deployed on Heroku.